Types of Girl about the Globe (GatG) – 18-39 GatG, Adventurous GatG, Budget GatG, City GatG, Sailing GatG, Winter Sports GatG

 The buffet breakfasts and dinners provided were delicious.
 Because there was so much to see, sometimes we arrived late at night and left early in the morning so were unable to make the most of the hotel amenities, but the sights were amazing to see.

 The hotel in Pamukkale was spectacular.
 The belly dance performance at the hotel's poolside and the four-tiered thermal pool powered by hot springs created a memorable evening.

 What were the benefits of taking a Travel Talk tour?

-I enjoy trying the local cuisine and appreciated our guides taking us to different places for lunch.
-I was able to try the local food and delicacies from a shish-kebab to Gozleme, and Teste Kebab.
+I enjoyed trying the local cuisine and appreciated our guides taking us to different places for lunch.
+I was able to try the local food and delicacies, from a shish kebab to Gozleme and Teste Kebab.
 I even had the opportunity to make a Turkish pizza called a ‘pide.'

 About the Author